AlirezaSalehy/WAVRecorder/README.md

 # WAVRecorder
 Library for voice recording using Electret Microphones for ESP32, ESP8266 and Arduino Due.

-The library has some components but the user interface component is <code>WAVRecorder</code> class, two methods of the class are implemented until now for recording, <code>startBlocking(uint32_t time_ms)</code> and <code>startBlocking(SoundActivityDetector* sad_arg)</code>. <code>startBlocking(uint32_t time_ms)</code> record for the amount of time in millisecond specified. and the other one starts recording as soon as sound power exceeds specific threshold and stops recording as fall behind a specifi threshold.
+The library has some components but the user interface component is <code>WAVRecorder</code> class, two methods of the class are implemented until now for recording, <code>startBlocking(uint32_t time_ms)</code> and <code>startBlocking(SoundActivityDetector* sad_arg)</code>.
+<code>startBlocking(uint32_t time_ms)</code> record for the amount of time in millisecond specified. and the other one starts recording as soon as sound power exceeds specific threshold and stops recording as fall behind a specifi threshold.

 you can use SD card to store recording file which is a WAV. file. or you can use external flash if you'r using ESP32 or ESP8266. the library is capable of stereo recording which is only possible for ESP32 and DUE because ESP8266 has only one ADC input pin.

 You should specify channels before being able to record, each channels is defined by ADC pin number which connected to MIC output. no need to say that for stereo recording you need to define two channels.

+There is other component in library to play recorded sound which is AudioSystem which is just a wrapper for cool [ESP8266Audio]https://github.com/earlephilhower/ESP8266Audio library.

 # Example using SD card and a single microphone (single channel)